autoNumeric/autoNumeric/README.md

 | `init` | Use an existing AutoNumeric element to initialize multiple other DOM elements from a CSS selector, with the same options | `const anElementsArray = anElement.init('.currency');` |

-#### Perform actions globally on a shared list of AutoNumeric elements
+#### Perform actions globally on a shared 'init' list of AutoNumeric elements

-This local list can be used to perform global operations on all those AutoNumeric elements, with one function call.<br>
+This local *'init' list* can be used to perform global operations on all those AutoNumeric elements, with **one function call**.<br>
 To do so, you must call the wanted function by prefixing `.global` before the method name (ie. `anElement.global.set(42)`).<br>
 Below are listed all the supported methods than can be called globally: